sergenikov/rest-service-java/README.md

 Learning building REST services using Java, Jersey and MongoDB.

 ## Description
 Returns XML output for GET commands and XML for POST commands.
-Currently not implementing all CRUD for all documents in the db.
+Currently not implementing entire CRUD for all documents in the db.

 ### Lacking
-Updating of Appointments
+1. Updating of Appointments
-Removing of Appointments
+2. Removing of Appointments
-Updating of Doctors and Patients
+3. Updating of Doctors and Patients